How to Write a Book: The Ultimate Guide

 So if your book includes characters of any kind, whether they’re real or not, consider putting them in a roster.
 The following template will help you keep track of important character details and traits you want to include in your book.

-All the previous strategies should help you solidify your premise and expand your initial outline into a detailed almost-book.
-But now we’ve done as much prep as we can possibly do.
-Which means it’s time to get down to the nitty-gritty: the actual writing process.
+Now it’s time to get down to the nitty-gritty: the actual writing process.
 Let’s get into goals, routines, and what you should focus on during your first draft.

 Create word count targets